-Wenger Dismisses Milan Reports as 'Fake News'
+Wenger dismisses Milan reports as 'fake news'

 The 69-year-old has been out of the game since leaving Arsenal at the end of last season after 22 years with the Premier League club.

-Arsène Wenger emphatically denies reports he will become the next AC Milan manager. #beINUCL pic.twitter.com/l1Ia0wrAnT

-Wenger has dismissed those suggestions, however, telling beIN SPORTS: "The only thing I can say is that it is fake news.
+Wenger has dismissed those suggestions, however, saying: "The only thing I can say is that it is fake news.

 "I cannot master the rumours, I can only master what I do in my life."